bakpakin/Fennel/reference.md

 See "Compiler API" below for details about additional functions visible inside compiler scope which macros run in.

-### `require-macros` load macros with less flexibility

-The `require-macros` form is like `import-macros`, except it does not give you any control over the naming of the macros being imported.
-It is strongly recommended to use `import-macros` instead.

 ### Macro module searching

 By default, Fennel will search for macro modules similarly to how it